UofT-DSI/onboarding/onboarding_documents/tech_requirements.md

 ## Pre-Module Assignments

-Some of the modules in this program include pre-module work to help you prepare for the upcoming sessions.
+Some of the modules in this certificate include pre-module work to help you prepare for the upcoming sessions.
 Your technical facilitator will email you with specific details about the pre-work assignments for each module.